 “You’re not really doing well at all when it comes to that hero thing, huh?”

 “H-Human!”
 Muraco pointed at Adam.
 “The reason I brought you here to this beach!
 This city has an interesting event that occurs at random intervals!
-Due to those blue things all across those buildings, portals will appear!
+Due to those blue things all over the place, portals will appear!
 I’ve predicted that one will form here on this beach in the next few minutes!
 All I have to do is simply throw you away in the portal, and the world will be saved!”

 “Portals, huh?”
 Adam sat up.
 “All right, so I have many questions.
 But we’ll get to that later.
 I just want to focus on a certain thing you said.
 Ouderkirks and their cruel experiments?
 What experiments?”